|

 privately.

-alliance with the UK's largest online business angel network and most
+alliances with some of the largest online business angel networks and many

-of the many propositions handled each month are passed to CMR for
+of the propositions handled each month are passed to CMR for

 executive support and assistance to the entrepreneurs and companies